minirei/ShieldTelegramBot/README.md

-#
+# The Telegram Bot
-A telegram bot designed for 2PDF/8SIR to facilitate COVID temperature-taking operations.
+Designed for 2PDF/8SIR to facilitate COVID temperature-taking operations.

+## Schema for registration
 ![state_diagram](state_diagram.jpg)